imteekay/mini-typescript/draft/object-types.md

 Check phases

-1. Any property type mismatch should generate this error

-- If they don't share the same type. e.g. `number` and `object`
+1. Any property type mismatch should generate this error.
+If they don't share the same type. e.g. `number` and `object`

+- [x] Generate error

 ```
 Type {X} is not assignable to {Y}
 ```

 2. Go through the list of properties.
 For each one, check if it's defined in the type definition.
-If it's not, it should generate the type error
+If it's not, it should generate the type error.
+This error only appears if rule number one passes the checker.

+- [x] Generate error
+- [ ] Generate error only if there're no rule number one errors

 ```
 Object literal may only specify known properties, and 'g' does not exist in type 'D'.